dacap/htmlex/readme.md

+# htmlex
-# htmlex - a powerful hypertext markup language preprocessor (HTML)
+**A powerful hypertext markup language preprocessor (HTML)**
 > Copyright (C) 2001, 2002, 2003 by David Capello

 ## Introduction

 htmlex is a small but powerful HTML preprocesor, which has numerous advantages compared to conventional HTML files.
 On top of that, htmlex is fully compatible with the standard HTML syntax.
-This means that you can use any HTML file that you have previously made, rename it to .htex, and start using htmlex.
+This means that you can use any HTML file that you have previously made, rename it to `.htex`, and start using htmlex.

 This software is distributed under the [MIT license](license.txt).

 ## Options

 htmlex interprets the following options from the command line:

     -c   compiles all subsequent files (gets an output file name from '-o' or generates a name with .html extension, see -E)